Last updated 10th June, 2025

 Keep reading for more information!

-Moving a boiler to a new location might cost anything from £350 to £800, including parts and labour.
+The cost of moving a boiler to a new location can be anything from £350 to £800, including parts and labour.
 You should expect to pay around £350 to relocate a few feet, £500 to transfer an average amount of pipes, and £800 to move a large amount of pipework (complete another side of the house, drilling through walls, etc.).

 The costs of boiler relocation are based on the pipework and general preparation required to relocate the boiler, not on the type of fuel used.
 Various fitters, on the other hand, charge different prices.